riley0122/riley0122/README.md

 Javascript is my most used language, with C++ falling into second place.

-The website I am currently writing ([riley0122.dev](https://riley0122.dev)) is being written with PHP and TypeScript togethere with TailwindCSS.
+The website I am currently writing ([riley0122.dev](https://riley0122.dev)) is being written with PHP and TypeScript together with TailwindCSS.

 I have also started to use ruby, specifically with ruby on rails, and I'm absolutely loving it.